Commemoration Day

-Commemoration Day, previously known as Martyrs' Day (Arabic: يوم الشهيد yawm ash-shahiid), is a national holiday in the United Arab Emirates recognising the sacrifices and dedication of Emirati martyrs who have given their life in the field of civil, military and humanitarian service.
-The day is marked annually on 30th of November, but observed with a public holiday on the 1st of December.

-The observance and public holiday were both previously held on 30th of November (pre-2019).
+Commemoration Day, also known as Martyrs' Day (Arabic: يوم الشهيد yawm ash-shahiid), is a national holiday in the United Arab Emirates recognizing the sacrifices and dedication of Emirati martyrs who have given their life in the field of civil, military and humanitarian service.
+The day is marked annually on 30 November, but observed with a public holiday on 1 December.
+It was declared in 2015, when President of the United Arab Emirates, Sheikh Khalifa Bin Zayed Al Nahyan, declared the day as Martyrs Day in honor of those who sacrificed their lives for the country.
+Prior to 2019, the observance and public holiday were both held on 30 November.

 History

-The first Emirati policeman to die is Salem Suhail bin Khamis Al Dahmani on 30 November 1971, during the exploiting of Abu Musa and the Greater and Lesser Tunbs by Iranian forces shortly before the UAE’s formation.
-Al Dahmani led a six-member police force on Greater Tunb.
-The island was invaded by Iran on the eve of Federation.
+Martyrs date marks the date of the killing of Salem Suhail bin Khamis Al Dahmani, a policeman who was stationed on Greater Tunb island on 30 November 1971, during the seizure of Abu Musa and the Greater and Lesser Tunbs by the Imperial Iranian Army shortly before the UAE’s formation.
+Al Dahmani led a six-member police force on Greater Tunb, when the island was invaded by Imperial State of Iran on the eve of the declaration of the United Arab Emirates.
 He refused to lower the flag of Ras Al Khaimah, and he was killed by the Iranian navy.

 On 19 August 2015, the date of Al Dahmani's death was announced as Martyrs Day.

 Martyrs timeline

-The soldiers who fell during the First Gulf War (1990-1991) while liberating Kuwait will also be remembered along with martyrs such as Saif Ghubash, the government minister who was assassinated in 1977, and Khalifa Al Mubarak, an Emirati ambassador who was assassinated in 1984.
+The soldiers who fell during the First Gulf War (1990-1991) while liberating Kuwait are remembered alongside martyrs such as Saif Ghobash, a government minister who was assassinated in 1977, and Khalifa Mubarak, an Emirati ambassador who was assassinated in 1984.
 Others who have died in the line of duty will always be honoured.

 "Operation Restoring Hope" in Yemen

-UAE armed forces joined "Operation Restoring Hope" under the Saudi Arabia-led Arab alliance in 2015 to support the Aden-based government recognized by the Gulf states.
+UAE armed forces joined "Operation Restoring Hope" under the Saudi Arabia-led Arab alliance in 2015 to support the Aden-based government recognized by the Persian Gulf states.
 The number of UAE soldiers martyred in Yemen rose to 45.
 The UAE government announced a three-day mourning period from September 5, 2015, with flags to be flown at half-mast.

-Observance

 Commemorative and national ceremonies and events will be organised nationwide on December 1.
 All state institutions, nationals and non-nationals will be engaged to promote, mark and remember the values of sacrifice, dedication and loyalty, of the UAE citizens who sacrificed their lives in battles of heroism, dedication and national duty.
 The holiday will honour the heroes with nationwide remembrance to those who gave their souls for their homeland.